chrisfelix82/generator-chris/generator-chris/README.md

 If you wish to drive the build through RTC, the easiest way is to create a command line based jazz build definition.
 Set the working directory to be your Worklight project's directory, and the command should simply be "grunt".
 This is the same as you would do manually from the command line.
 Of course the Workight tasks depend on ant and node, so you will have to install those on the build engine machine.

 The build does not produce layers, it only minifies and obfuscates the source files.
 If you are use to doing a dojox/app custom build, then you will have to set one up manually.
 This generator does not deal with that.
 If you are using dojox/app, you may consider using "yo dawg" - https://github.com/chrisfelix82/dawg, which has a build that is specifically tailored for custom dojo apps.

+If you decide to use the documentation server (i.e. through yo chris:docs init), then you need to create a general project in eclipse called rexpress.
+This is because Eclipse does not refresh the project by that name that gets created by the generator.

 ### Getting To Know Yeoman